Austinb/GameQ/README.md

 Update your packages with `composer update` or install with `composer install`.

-Or if you are not using composer add the following to your autoloader.php to make the GameQ namespace available:
+Or if you are not using composer download the latest version, unpack into your project and add the following to your autoloader.php to make the GameQ namespace available:

 ```php
 require_once('/path/to/GameQ/Autoloader.php');